Distributor Legal Center

 4. Use of Sub-Processors and Data Transfers

-4.1 Supplier generally authorizes Choco to make use of the services of its affiliates and sub-processors when processing the Personal Data.
+4.1 Distributor generally authorizes Choco to make use of the services of its affiliates and sub-processors when processing the Personal Data.

-4.3 Choco will update the list of sub-processors in Annex 3 to this DPA before authorizing a new sub-processor to process Personal Data on behalf of Supplier.
-If Supplier wants to receive an individual notification of an update to the list of sub-processors, it shall sign up to the notification mechanism available in Annex 3 to this DPA.
-If Supplier does not object within 14 days following Choco’s notification by sending an email to legal@choco.com, then the engagement shall be deemed approved.
-If Supplier objects, Choco shall be entitled, at its choice, to either provide the Services without using the rejected additional sub-processor or to terminate the Agreement.
+4.3 Choco will update the list of sub-processors in Annex 3 to this DPA before authorizing a new sub-processor to process Personal Data on behalf of Distributor.
+If Distributor wants to receive an individual notification of an update to the list of sub-processors, it shall sign up to the notification mechanism available in Annex 3 to this DPA.
+If Distributor does not object within 14 days following Choco’s notification by sending an email to legal@choco.com, then the engagement shall be deemed approved.
+If Distributor objects, Choco shall be entitled, at its choice, to either provide the Services without using the rejected additional sub-processor or to terminate the Agreement.

 5. Rights of the Data Subjects

-5.1 Taking into account the nature of the processing of the Personal Data, Choco shall assist Supplier with appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Supplier’s obligation to respond to requests for exercising the data subject’s rights laid down in the Data Protection Laws.
+5.1 Taking into account the nature of the processing of the Personal Data, Choco shall assist Distributor with appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Distributor’s obligation to respond to requests for exercising the data subject’s rights laid down in the Data Protection Laws.

 5.2 Choco shall in particular:

-1. inform Supplier without undue delay if a data subject contacts Choco directly with a request to exercise his/her rights;
+1. inform Distributor without undue delay if a data subject contacts Choco directly with a request to exercise his/her rights;

-2. provide Supplier upon Supplier's request with all information available to Choco regarding the processing of the Personal Data that Supplier needs to respond to the request of a data subject and that Supplier does not have itself;
+2. provide Distributor upon Distributor's request with all information available to Choco regarding the processing of the Personal Data that Distributor needs to respond to the request of a data subject and that Distributor does not have itself;

-3. correct, delete or restrict the processing of the Personal Data without undue delay upon the instruction of Supplier, unless Supplier is able to do so itself and it is technically possible for Choco to do so;
+3. correct, delete or restrict the processing of the Personal Data without undue delay upon the instruction of Distributor, unless Distributor is able to do so itself and it is technically possible for Choco to do so;

 6. Support Obligations